How to Build a Sales Enablement Plan

 The three layers of effective sales enablement

 Effective sales enablement requires three things working together: diagnostics, operations, and development.
-(Or, if you prefer the academic jargon: insight triangulation, enablement infrastructure, and sales support envelopment.)Β
+(Or, if you prefer the academic jargon: insight triangulation, enablement infrastructure, and sales support envelopment.)

 Most organizations have one of these layers working well (usually, it's the operational one).
 Few have all three working together and continuously adapting.
 That's what an enablement strategy and roadmap are for.

-Why you need a strategy and a roadmap
+Why you need a sales enablement plan

 A roadmap is a plan to execute the strategy.
 It's how you can manage your team's capacity and sequence work.
 Most importantly, it's how you get managers on board to support your work.

-How to build your sales enablement roadmap
+How to build a roadmap

 The scope of your roadmap will depend on the maturity of your sales organization.
 If you're at a company that's quickly scaling, you might build a roadmap one quarter at a time.
 If your company is well-established, you can likely build a roadmap for the fiscal year.

-Phase 1: AssessΒ
+Step 1: AssessΒ

 When I'm building a roadmap, I find it helpful to think through a series of questions (ideally, with your team, or if you're running solo, a trusted sounding board).
 That starts with: